RickMoynihan/lein-tools-deps/example/README.md

-# foo
+# An example project demonstrating lein-tools-deps

-A Clojure library designed to ... well, that part is up to you.
+This is a test project for lein-tools-deps.

 ## Usage

-FIXME
+Simply run `lein repl` and watch it download the `criterium` dependency specified in `deps.edn`.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Rick Moynihan

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.